A Tale of Tears

 Despite my misgivings, though, Harmonia is a story worth experiencing.
 Some may scoff at a $10 price tag for a five-hour read, but I believe it’s a great deal compared to some of the other longer, yet full-priced options on the market.

 As a flagship for Key’s solo foray into the English-speaking market, Harmonia may not raise the bar, but it does mark a great entry point into the rest of their catalog.

-Review copy provided by Key/VisualArt’s.
+Review copy provided by Key/VisualArt’s for PC.
 Screenshot taken by reviewer.